Circumference Examples in Math

 What to Focus On

-Core idea: Circumference is the perimeter of a circle—it scales linearly with the radius.
+Core idea: Circumference is the perimeter of a circle, always times the diameter.

 Worked Examples